faithvoid/eins/README.md

 - Launch the game on your Xbox, and you're set!
 Select "Solo Session" for a quick match against up to 3 bots, or host/join a LAN game!
 (XLink Kai recommended)

 # Engine
-The "Eins" engine powering Eineko is designed to be an all-in-one card game engine for the original Xbox, written in C and SDL3.
+The "Eins" engine powering Eineko is designed to be an all-in-one turn-based card game engine for the original Xbox, written in C and SDL3.
 The intended gameplay mode on release is "Eineko", an Uno-style gamemode, but the underlying engine code can be adapted to any 2-4 player card game, you'll just need to modify AI, deck and game logic for your specific card game.
 Later Eineko builds past 1.0 may come with additional game modes such as:
 - [ ] Go Fish